Goldo02/gif_and_video_art_engine/README.md

 ### Combine video and audio
-To create a preview gif you need to change this part of the code accordly to your needs, then you need to recompile the code, and then you can execute the code.
+To Combine video and audio you need to change this part of the code accordly to your needs, then you need to recompile the code, and then you can execute the code.
 ```c++
 const int firstMedia = 0;
 const int numbOfMediaToGen = 10;